How to Sign up for Unemployment Insurance in Hawaii

 - Saturday, Sunday and holidays from 9 a.m. to 11 p.m.

-Also, you can apply for unemployment benefits online if you are physically in another state or in Washington D.C., Puerto Rico, the Virgin Islands or Canada.
+Moreover, you can undergo the application process for unemployment benefits online if you are physically in another state or in Washington D.C., Puerto Rico, the Virgin Islands or Canada.

 When you establish a claim in Hawaii while residing out of state, the state you are filing from is called the “agent state” since it acts as the agent for Hawaii in processing your claim.
 HI is then considered your “liable state” and will make all determinations and payments on your claim.